-What are the plan B rules and when do they come into force?
+What are the Plan B rules and when do they come into force?

 “We don’t want nativity plays to be cancelled, we think it’s OK currently on what we can see to keep going with Christmas parties but obviously everybody should exercise due caution.”

-MPs are expected to be given a vote on the measures in the House of Commons on Tuesday.
+MPs will be given a vote on the measures in the House of Commons on Tuesday.

 A number of Tory rebels are expected to oppose the government but the measures are almost certain to be approved as shadow health secretary Wes Streeting said Labour supports the new restrictions as being “in the national interest”.